 In accordance with regulatory requirements all suspected cases of maladministration and malpractice will be examined promptly by Cambridge Marketing College to establish if malpractice or maladministration has occurred and we will take all reasonable steps to prevent any adverse effect from the occurrence as defined by Ofqual.
 We will acknowledge receipt, as appropriate, to external parties within 48 hours.

-Our Operations Director will be responsible for ensuring the investigation is carried out in a prompt and effective manner and in accordance with the procedures in this policy and will allocate a relevant member of staff to lead the investigation and establish whether or not the malpractice or maladministration has occurred, and review any supporting evidence received or gathered by Cambridge Marketing College.
+Our Operations and Finance Director will be responsible for ensuring the investigation is carried out in a prompt and effective manner and in accordance with the procedures in this policy and will allocate a relevant member of staff to lead the investigation and establish whether or not the malpractice or maladministration has occurred, and review any supporting evidence received or gathered by Cambridge Marketing College.

 Notifying relevant parties